-Supporting

-• Double supporting exercises: one Vaulter supports the full weight of the other one.

-Stabilized
+Double exercises: two Vaulters on the Horse

-Double stabilized exercises: one Vaulter stabilizes or/and partially supports their partner's weight in order to balance or support them.
+- Double Supporting exercise: one Vaulter supports the full weight of the other one - Double Stabilized exercise: one Vaulter stabilizes or/and partially supports their partner's weight in order to balance or support them - Double individual exercise: two individual exercises performed simultaneously without supporting contact between the Vaulters (static/static, static/dynamic, dynamic/dynamic).

-Combined

-• Double combined exercises: two individual exercises (two static exercises /or one static and one dynamic exercise) performed simultaneously without lifting/support contact between the vaulters.

-Combined dynamics

-• Combined dynamics: two fdynamic exercises performed at the same time.

-5.4.7.C2 - Variety of Positions - Squads and Pas de Deux
+5.4.7.
+C2 - Variety of Positions, Space, Levels and Roles - Squads and Pas de Deux

-Positions - all positions listed under 5.4.4. should be used.
+Positions - all positions listed under 5.4.3. should be used.

-Directions - all directions listed under 5.4.4. should be shown
+Directions - all directions listed under 5.4.3. should be shown